ArnoldM/quicklists-angular-signalStore-/README.md

-# QuicklistsAngular
+# QuicklistsAngularSignalStore

+A quicklists application build with angular using signals based on Josh Morony Angular start course and updated with signalStore from NgRx.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8 and updated to version 17.3.4

 ## Development server